mooffie/mc/src/lua/doc/guide/60-standalone.md

 # Standalone mode

-Sometimes you wish to run code "outside" of MC. (or "independently")
+Sometimes you wish to run code "outside" MC. (or: "independently" of MC)

 In other words, you want to be able run your scripts from the command-line, just like you do with your Ruby/Perl/Python/whatever